dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 For information about the thereby created graph, you can run `src/stats/Neo4jStatisticsReport.py` to obtain a data report.

-## Geometry-based Preprocessing
+## 2. Geometry-based Preprocessing
 For this part, I utilized geometric models to preselect the networks on which the Graph (Neural) Nets are trained and tested.

-I expect this to increase the efficiency, as I hope to increase the quality of the GNNs Training data by filtering out irrelevant network parts.
+I expect this to increase the efficiency, as I hope to increase the quality of the GNNs Training data by filtering out irrelevant sub-graphs.
 In addition, I expect this to yield an overall lower computational complexity of the GNN Training.
 To be precise, I'll orient on the work of [Granados et al. (2022)](https://perfilesycapacidades.javeriana.edu.co/en/publications/the-geometry-of-suspicious-money-laundering-activities-in-financi)